 |Total study hours||300|

-This module’s syllabus is structured around main themes that build an understanding of the transnational nature of business management in Europe and internationally:
+The module’s syllabus is structured around main themes that build an understanding of transnational business management:

-- International trade and investment – push and pull factors of globalisation; business opportunities in emerging markets; management response – flexibility and responsiveness of the organisation
+• International trade and investment – push and pull factors of globalisation, business opportunities in emerging markets; management response – flexibility and responsiveness of the organisation LO1

-- Economic integration through liberalisation of trade and trans-border movements – driving internationalisation of firms and the formation of trading blocs
+• Economic integration through liberalisation of trade and trans-border movements – driving internationalisation of firms and the creation of trading blocs LO1

-- Understanding Europe’s special situation – historical, legal, institutional, economic and political development of the single European market
+• Understanding Europe’s special situation in the development and management of transnational business – historical, legal, institutional, economic and political development of the single European market LO1,LO2

-- Europe’s single market and beyond: a launch pad for globalising firms – developing world standards, global competition, global competitiveness, practical applications and solutions of EU Law to transnational business management problems
+• Europe’s single market and beyond: a launch pad for globalising firms – developing world standards, global competition, global competitiveness, practical applications and solutions of EU law to transnational business management problems LO1,LO2,LO3

-- The management of supply chains internationally – issues, models and practices
+• The management of supply chains internationally – issues, models and practices LO1,LO2,LO3